sarahciston/beyondlala/README.md

 and learn more about Latino/a and Hispanic communities - especially with how they relate to the musuems and institutions that represent their work.
 The maps are made using the American Community Survey 2015 data.

+In addition I wanted to make a map using CARTO as an alternative to some of the other mapping applications out there.
+I also wanted to share the data that I gathered so if you want to make your own map you can do so easily!

+If you navigate to the data folder you can download a CSV file of all of the PST LA/LA exhibits.

 ----------